quicwg/base-drafts/draft-ietf-quic-transport.md

 receiver to stop acking packets below a specified sequence number, raising the "least unacked" packet number at the receiver.
 A sender of an ACK frame thus reports only those ACK blocks between the received least unacked and the reported largest observed packet numbers.
-It is recommended for the sender to send the most recent largest acked packet it has received in an ack as the STOP_WAITING frame's least unacked value.
+An endpoint SHOULD use the "Largest Acked" packet number it received to calculate the "Least Unacked Delta" value in any STOP_WAITING frame it might send.

 Unlike TCP SACKs, QUIC ACK blocks are irrevocable.
-Once a packet is acked, even if it does not appear in a future ack frame, it is assumed to be acked.
+Once a packet is acked, even if it does not appear in a future ACK frame, it is assumed to be acked.

 A sender MAY intentionally skip packet numbers to introduce entropy into the connection, to avoid opportunistic ack attacks.
 The sender MUST close the